SnHashemi86/Dynamic-Cascading-Failure-Modelling-and-Analysis-Tool-DyCMAT-/README.md

 </p>

 <p align="center">
-  Dynamic cascading-failure modelling and analysis using the DIgSILENT PowerFactory Python API.
+  Dynamic cascading-failure modelling and analysis using the DIgSILENT PowerFactory and Python API.
 </p>

 ---